-This white bean and tomato soup flavored with sage and thyme is an elegant alternative to minestrone soup.|
+|This tomato and bean soup flavored with sage and thyme is an elegant alternative to minestrone soup.|

 |Time||1½ hours, plus soaking time|

 Drain and rinse the beans and place in pot along with water, 5 sage leaves, 2 bay leaves, thyme, 3 whole cloves garlic, and 1 T oil.
-Bring to a boil, add ½ t salt, lower heat, and simmer about an hour, until beans just just tender.
+Bring to a boil, add ½ t salt, lower heat, and simmer about an hour, until beans are just tender.

-Heat remaining oil along as you mince the last garlic clove.
-Add to pot along with the remaining sage and bay leaf.
+Heat remaining oil as you mince the last garlic clove.
+Add to pot along with rest of the sage and last bay leaf.
 Sauté a minute or two, add onion, and cook, stirring frequently, for 8-10 minutes, until soft.

-Serve hot or set aside to cool, then refrigerate in an airtight container – the flavor will actually improve over the next day or two.
+Serve hot or set aside to cool, then refrigerate in an airtight container – the flavor will improve over the next day or two.

 Adapted from The Greens Cookbook: Extraordinary vegetarian cuisine from the celebrated restaurant, by Deborah Madison with Edward Espe Brown.